Dr Zakiyya Adam

 About

 Zakiyya joined the TSU as a Research Associate in March 2022.
 Her research has spanned a broad range of areas but her main interest lies in understanding how travel affects individual’s subjective well-being.
+Her current project focuses on identifying how the X-Minute City can be realised in suburbs and outer areas in European cities with up to approximately half a million residents.
 She previously worked at the PETRAS National Centre of Excellence for IoT Systems Cybersecurity as a Research Associate.
 Her PhD in Urban Science, from the Warwick Institute for the Science of Cities at the University of Warwick, was conferred in 2021.
 Prior to embarking on her postgraduate journey, she worked in civil engineering consultancy.

 Current Research